eeoom/advanced_in_app_review/README.md

 # Setup (Android only)

-The Play In-App Review Library is a part of the Google Play Core libraries.
+The Play In-App Review library is a part of the Google Play Core libraries.
 Please include the following Gradle dependency to integrate the Play In-App Review Library.
 More info see [Android doc](https://developer.android.com/guide/playcore/in-app-review/kotlin-java).

  ```
  // In your app’s build.gradle file: